wSedlacek/angular-web-worker/readme.md

 ## Creating Multiple Workers

-Each client is responsable for a single worker, therefore creating multiple instances of the same worker simply involves creating multiple clients
+Each client is responsible for a single worker, therefore creating multiple instances of the same worker simply involves creating multiple clients

-*app.component.ts*
+_app.component.ts_

 ```typescript
 import { AppWorker } from './app.worker';
 import { WorkerManager, WorkerClient } from 'angular-web-worker/angular';